 The NPGL uses a “point system” for determining the regular season division winners for all age groups.
 This point system rewards playing games, not just winning.
 Teams will be awarded points as follows:

 Played loss: 1 point

 The team with the most points at the end of the season will be named the regular season champions for their division.
 Tiebreakers will be determined by 1) Head-to-head play then 2) Point differential.
 The commissioner reserves the right to award forfeit points.
 “Single Game Elimination” games, where applicable, will be counted as regular season games.

 General Rules - All age levels:

 1. Unless otherwise agreed upon by both managers, game time is 6:00 p.m.
 The Home team shall have use of the field from 40 minutes before game time until 20 minutes before game time.
 The Visiting team shall have use of the field from 20 minutes before game time until game time.
-If a field has a limit on the length of the game, the home team coach must notify the visiting coach of the time limit before the day of the game.
+If a field has a limit on the length of the game, the home team manager must notify the visiting manager of the time limit during ground rules, prior to the game.

 2. Teams may start games with a minimum of eight (8) players.
 If players arrive late they may be added at the end of the batting order.
 If a team’s batting order only contains eight players, an out shall be recorded each time the ninth place in the order comes to bat.

 3. Forfeit time shall be 30 minutes after the scheduled game time unless otherwise specified in a rule matrix.
 If a team does not field the minimum number of players by that time (8) they forfeit the contest.

 4. Batting Line-up & Extra Hitters: All uniformed players in attendance are required to be placed in the batting order (Roster Batting).